iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 #TODO make sure that TOC names match the actual section names - they do
 toc:
-  - name: Overview and Motivation
+  - name: I. Overview and Motivation
     subsections:
     - name: Problem and notation
     - name: Research context
-  - name: Convex Reformulation
+  - name: II.
+Convex Reformulation
     subsections:
     - name: Small example walkthrough
     - name: Specifics about equivalence
     - name: Activation patterns
     - name: Extensions of the convex reformulation to other settings
-  - name: Can we Forget the Non-Convex Problem?
+  - name: III.
+Can we Forget the Non-Convex Problem?
     subsections:
     - name: Solving the convex problem efficiently is hard
     - name: Activation patterns are not a constant in the non-convex problem